blackflagsoftware/prognos/README.md

 This tutorial project is for the youtube channel `The Dev Banner`.

-Prognos is application will help you keep track of your budget.
+Prognos is an application that will help you keep track of your budget, it is also set up to teach per episode from videos, building on each other as teach project.
 This project is written in Golang.

 The project will be divided into branch per episode.
 With the exception of the first episode, each episode will have two versions of the project (the `N` is the episode number):